CentralCollege/central-grunt-utility/readme.md

 Navigate to the directory you cloned this repo to.
 Run `grunt` at the command line to watch the images, css, and js directories.
 Adding and removing files will trigger an action that gets exported to the build folder.

-:new: Use `grunt sprite` to generate a sprite from the images/sprites folder.
-This will copy a sprite.png and sprite.css into /images.

 Use `grunt clean` to clear out the build directory.

 Results